 The Autel Evo is a full-featured GPS quadcopter.
 The Evo will feature smart flight modes similar to their X-Star Premium.
 It will have aptly-named modes including Orbit, GPS Follow, Dynamic Track, Viewpoint and Waypoint Mission Planning.
 The Evo is loaded with software and sensor upgrades despite it being a much smaller drone than Autel’s previous flagship, the X-Star Premium.

 Autel Evo vs DJI Mavic Air

 Is this enough to compete with the Mavic Air?
 Evo gets the edge on flight time and range, but the new Mavic Air is more portable and affordable.
 The Evo’s integrated OLED screen makes setup a little easier.
 However, you can’t discount the years of experience DJI has in developing the Mavic’s software and firmware.
 There is a lot of information about the Mavic and we know exactly how it performs.
 The Mavic is an excellent quadcopter.
 Will the Evo one-up the Mavic?
 Time will tell.
 On paper, the Evo does look like a slightly better drone.
 But that could change if DJI releases the Mavic 2…

 Should You Get an Autel Evo?

 The Seattle-based Autel is known for excellent customer service and cameras with excellent image quality.
 With Autel discontinuing the X-Star they will be putting all of their efforts into the new Evo.
-The Evo is set to be released in March and as of now, the price is $999.
+The Evo official release date is June 25th, the price is $999.
 Will that be enough to compete with the DJI Mavic?
 We will see…